mmore500/waves/index.md

 2. a curriculum vitae or resume,
 3. a brief (appox.
 500 to 1000 words) statement that describes
    - your personal background and career goals,
-   - how participating in the workshop will advance your objectives,
+   - your interest in the program and how participating in the workshop will advance your objectives,
-   - your commitment to diversity, equity, and inclusion (see below),
+   - your commitment to diversity, equity, and inclusion (see below), and
-   - your interest in the program, and
    - an interesting coding project you've tackled.
       * in any setting: school, hackathon, personal project, research, work, etc.
       * as possible, link us to the code, the deployment, the project website, a writeup, and/or presentation!